-The use of comprehensive standard contract documents also helps avoid negotiations at the time the contract is awarded.
-Unlike negotiations that may be required in the implementation of the procurement contract, any other negotiations during the awarding of the contract must be avoided as these provide opportunities for corruption.
+The use of comprehensive standard contract documents also helps avoid negotiations at the time the contract is awarded.74 Unlike negotiations that may be required in the implementation of the procurement contract, any other negotiations during the awarding of the contract must be avoided as these provide opportunities for corruption.

-&lt;sup>74 Ibid.S 49.
+74 Ibid.S 49.

-Legislation in Bangladesh, however, does not explicitly require the announcement of the tendering results to the unsuccessful bidders.
-Notification of awards is intimated only to the winning bidders.
+Legislation in Bangladesh, however, does not explicitly require the announcement of the tendering results to the unsuccessful bidders.75 Notification of awards is intimated only to the winning bidders.76 b.

-b.
 Selection of the procurement method

-In Bangladesh, procurement by open tendering is the default method of procurement and accounts for the largest share of the value of procured goods and services.
+In Bangladesh, procurement by open tendering77 is the default method of procurement and accounts for the largest share of the value of procured goods and services.
 But it is not the only method practiced.
-Procurement frameworks also provide for other methods, such as Limited Tendering Method, Direct Procurement Method, Two Stage Tendering Method and Request for Quotation Method.
-However, some of these methods, employed to speed up procurement or achieve other advantages, entail specific risks of abuse and corruption.
+Procurement frameworks also provide for other methods, such as Limited Tendering Method, Direct Procurement Method, Two Stage Tendering Method and Request for Quotation Method.78 However, some of these methods, employed to speed up procurement or achieve other advantages, entail specific risks of abuse and corruption.

 Bangladesh does not require open tendering if the value of the procured goods or services is below a certain threshold and therefore does not warrant a long and complex process like open tendering.
 To protect against abuse, adequate thresholds must be set and the arbitrary splitting of the purchase into smaller contracts must be prohibited.
 Furthermore, measures must be taken to prevent repeated orders following an initial lower contract assigned to a certain bidder.
-When there are not enough potential suppliers for technical or other reasons, restricted tendering is applied in Bangladesh but the
+When there are not enough potential suppliers for technical or other reasons, restricted tendering is applied in Bangladesh but the justifications for the assumption are not fully clarified in all cases thereby creating a particularly high risk that the default method of open tendering will be circumvented.

-Ibid..S.
+- 76 Ibid..S.
 52(1)

+- 77 Ibid.
+S. 31

+- 78 Ibid.
+S 32

-&lt;sup>75 Ibid.S.21(2)
+75 Ibid.S.21(2)